sjsu-library/unionist/_items/unionist--text-0182.md

 articleType:
 volume: '1'
 issue: '20'
-transcription: FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that<br>class of Americans called Africans"<br>
+transcription: 'FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans" '
 scholarlyNotes:
 commentary: It is important to note that copies of this book, which had received a glowing review in <em>The Unionist</em> in the previous issue, were available in